brandonasuncion/yugioh-ai/readme.md

 The prototype will be written in Python 3 with the aim to have the final version in C++ for better performance.

 `cli.py` is able to simulate a match between two AI that makes random moves.

+To test it, install dependencies and execute `python3 cli.py --deck1 decks/normal46.ydk --deck2 decks/normal46.ydk`

 ## Install dependencies